Last Updated on December 14, 2022 by Angela Vaz

 Either way, if you constantly feel drained and want to leave as soon as possible, this means that this friendship is no longer serving you and it may be time to let go of this friendship.

 Always surround yourself with people who are positive and lift your energy and mood.
-You will not only feel better, but you will grow and become more happy.
+You will not only feel better, but you will grow and become happier.

 4. You don’t feel supported